Ph.D. Candidate · University of Washington

 Selected research

-Three threads of my doctoral work — small bodies of the Solar System, time-domain astronomy, and the nature of dark matter — each built on large datasets and scientific computing.
+Three threads run through my doctoral work — small bodies of the Solar System, time-domain astronomy, and the nature of dark matter — each built on large datasets and scientific computing.

 01